owncloud-archive/documentation/developer_manual/core/unit-testing.rst

-Make sure to extend the ``\Test\TestCase`` class with your test and always call the parent methods, when overwriting ``setUp()``, ``setUpBeforeClass()``, ``tearDown()`` or ``tearDownAfterClass()`` method from the TestCase.
+Make sure to extend the ``\Test\TestCase`` class with your test and always call the parent methods, when overwriting ``setUp()``, ``setUpBeforeClass()``, ``tearDown()`` or ``tearDownAfterClass()`` method from ``TestCase``.
 These methods set up important stuff and clean up the system after the test, so the next test can run without side effects, like remaining files and entries in the file cache, etc.

 For more resources on PHPUnit visit: http://www.phpunit.de/manual/current/en/writing-tests-for-phpunit.html